GameStop's Stock Squeeze Had Zero Impact On Foot Traffic Trends

 Even during a pandemic, could a stock's 1,500% surge lead to some extra foot traffic?
 The short-covering fiasco seen in GameStop Corp.'s (NYSE: GME) stock appears to have little to no impact.

-Placer.AI's GameStop Data: Shares of GameStop traded near the $500 per share mark on Jan.
+Placer.AI On GameStop: Shares of GameStop traded near the $500 per share mark on Jan.
 28, but foot traffic trends at GameStop stores nationwide were worsening, according to data provided to Benzinga from foot traffic analytics firm Placer.ai.

 Weekly visits at GameStop stores for the week of Jan.
 4 were down 12.5% year-over-year.